MingChingCheng/ID_number_generator/README.md

 # ID number generator

-This program is build with klayout 0.29.6.
+* This program is build with klayout 0.29.6 (you may need to use same or higher version).
-This program generate the die ID and reticle ID on the wafer map.
+* This program generate the die ID and reticle ID on the wafer map.
   * die ID: the coordinate of a die in a reticle
   * reticle ID: the coordinate of a reticle in whole wafer

 ## Install